beyarkay/masters-thesis/src/02_background.md

 hidden, and nobody knew about
 it"\citep[p\.252]{rodriguezHistoricalSociologyNeural1991}.

-Regardless of the pedigree of backpropogation, its development renewed interest in neural networks as a field of research.
-Different means of arranging perceptrons to better solve different problems have been introduced, such as the Long Short-Term Memory network for sequence learning (introduced in
-\citealt{hochreiterLongShortTermMemory1997}) or the convolutional neural network for image processing (introduced in
+Regardless of the pedigree of backpropogation, its development brought ANNs from the realm of the theoretical to the land of the practical.
+Many different methods of organising ANNs to better solve different problems have been introduced, such as the Long Short-Term Memory network for sequence learning (introduced by \citealt{hochreiterLongShortTermMemory1997}) or the convolutional neural network for image processing (introduced by
 \citealt{lecunGradientbasedLearningApplied1998}).

-This section will first describe the perceptron in subsection
+This section on ANNs will first describe the perceptron in subsection
 \ref{perceptrons}.
 Then neural networks will be covered in subsection
 \ref{neural-networks}.
 A mathematical description of how the weights and biases are tuned via gradient descent is given in subsection \ref{gradient-descent}.